 The health of your infant, child, adolescent and young adult is important.
 Suburban Healthcare Associates is your local, full-service, and privately owned medical clinic and we specialize in pediatric care.
 For more information call us or schedule an appointment online.
-We serve patients from Naperville IL, Plainfield IL, Joliet IL, Romeoville IL, Shorewood IL, Crest Hill IL and Aurora IL.
+We have convenient locations to serve you in Naperville IL, Plainfield IL, and Joliet IL.

 There are many medical channels available to you and your family, however, it is extremely important that a board-certified pediatrician cares for your child.
 A medical physician can provide the right care, but they may not have the specific child-expertise that a pediatrician does.
 As children grow and develop, it is very important that they are seen by a physician who fully understands their emotional, physical, and psychological needs.
 The goal of a pediatrician is to help promote healthy lifestyles for a long disease-free life, help reduce infant and child rate of deaths and help control the spread of infectious disease.
 A pediatrician is not only concerned with immediate health management of an ill child, but also potential long-term effects on quality of life, disability, and survival.
 They are also involved with the prevention, early detection, and management of a number of problems, like social stresses, mental disorders including anxiety and depression, functional disabilities, behavioral problems, and development delays and disorders.